thomastran117/SchoolSpace/README.md

 ## Requirements

-To run the project locally, you will either need:
+To run the project, you will either need:

-- Docker
+- Docker (recommended)

-or

-- Node.js

 Verify Docker is working with: